-Selects and uses application(s) and a range of appropriate features to consistently create and/or modify original digital products and/or solutions.
+Selects and uses application(s) using a range of appropriate features, consistently creating an original digital products and/or solutions.

-Applies and describes the use of project management techniques consistently, efficiently and effectively, creating digital products and/or solutions to meet client requirements and/or a design brief.
+Applies and explains the use of appropriate project management techniques, effectively creating a digital product and/or solution to meet client requirements or a design brief.

-Applies a design process/plan and/or appropriate techniques, to successfully create and evaluate digital products and/or solutions to meet client requirements and/or a design brief.
+Applies a design process/plan and/or techniques, successfully creating digital products and/or solutions, to meet client requirements or a design brief.

-Knowledge and understanding Uses digital technology terminology, and recalls processes and concepts.
-States the specifications of digital technologies for a specific purpose, for use in digital products and/or solutions, demonstrating an understanding of relevant legislation, and ethical and social issues.
-Design concepts Identifies and applies the elements of design and the principles of design to digital products and/or solutions.
-Applies compositional rules and typography for a design brief, with appropriate annotations. С Application skills Applies layout and design considerations appropriate to an application to create digital products and/or solutions.
-Selects and uses application(s) and a range of features, to create and/or modify digital products and/or solutions.
-Project management Applies and identifies the use of project management techniques to create digital products and/or solutions to meet client requirements and/or a design brief.
-Applies a design process/plan and/or techniques, to create and evaluate digital products and/or solutions considering client requirements and/or a design brief.
-Knowledge and understanding Identifies and attempts to use digital technology terminology; inconsistently recalls processes and concepts.
-Identifies the specifications of digital technologies for a specific purpose, for use in digital products and/or solutions, demonstrating a limited understanding of relevant legislation, and social issues.
-Design concepts Identifies and attempts to apply the elements of design and the principles of design relating to digital products and/or solutions.
-Lists and attempts to apply composition rules and typography with inconsistent and/or incomplete D annotations, for a design brief.
-Application skills Applies layout and design considerations appropriate to an application unsuccessfully creates incomplete digital products and/or solutions.
-Creates and/or modifies digital products and/or solutions unsuccessfully.
-Project management Applies project management techniques inconsistently; creates incomplete digital products and/or solutions.
-Attempts to apply a design process/plan and/or techniques to create digital products and/or solutions, which may be incomplete. solutions, which may be incomplete.
-E Does not meet the requirements of a D grade and/or has completed insufficient assessment tasks to be assigned a higher grade.
+Uses digital technology terminology, and describes processes and concepts.

+Applies and describes the elements of design and the principles of design to modify/create a digital product and/or solution relevant to a design brief.

+Applies compositional rules and typography, appropriate to a design brief, with detailed annotations, appropriate to the design brief.

+Applies and describes the use of data management techniques and uses appropriate file types, to transfer, store and display data.

+Uses applications to edit and/or create a digital products and/or solutions using a range application features.

+Applies and describes the use of project management techniques to create a digital product and/or solution to meet client requirements or a design brief.

+Applies a design process/plan and/or techniques, creating digital products and/or solutions, considering client requirements or a design brief.

+Attempts to use digital technology terminology, and inconsistently describes processes and concepts.

+Lists and attempts to apply the elements of design and the principles of design to modify/create a digital product and/or solution.

+Lists and attempts to apply composition rules and typography types used in digital designs.

+Applies and inconsistently describes the use of data management techniques and uses inappropriate file types to transfer, store and display data.

+Attempts to use applications to edit and/or create digital products and/or solutions, using a limited and/or inappropriate range of application features.

+Attempts to apply project management techniques to create incomplete digital products and/or solutions.

+Attempts to apply a design process/plan and/or techniques, to create incomplete digital product and/or solution.

-be assigned a higher grade.
+Does not meet the requirements of a D grade and/or has completed insufficient assessment tasks to be assigned a higher grade.